 According to the National Registry of Exonerations, over 2,300 people shave been exonerated for a wrongful conviction.
 This number only includes cases that have been overturned since 1989 and does not include the innocent individuals still behind bars.
 A step in the process of overturning a conviction is a post-conviction writ of habeas corpus.
 This legal document allows an individual behind bars the opportunity to stand in front of a judge and argue their unjust confinement.
 The writs process is complicated and should not be done without the guidance of an attorney.
-The Gonzalez Law Group, PLLC has over 70 years of collective experience assisting clients with post case issues.
-The criminal defense department at The Gonzalez Law Group, PLLC will exhaust all its resources to ensure the best possible outcome is achieved for your situation.
+The Gonzalez Law Group has over 70 years of collective experience assisting clients with post case issues.
+The criminal defense department at our firm will exhaust all its resources to ensure the best possible outcome is achieved for your situation.

 A post-conviction writ of habeas corpus is a method of attacking a conviction when the appeals process has failed.
 The petition directs law enforcement officials with custody of an individual to appear in court to determine if they have been lawfully confined.